vgteam/libbdsg/docs/rst/tutorial.rst

 ****************
 Creating Graphs
 ****************
-Let's say that you wanted to create the following graph with ODGI:
+Let's say that you wanted to create the following graph:

 .. image:: /img/exampleGraph.png

 This graph is a combination of nodes (labelled as `n0`, `n1`, ..., `n9`) and directed edges (arrows).

-ODGI Objects
+Graph Objects
 =============

-*Edges* and *nodes* are accessed through a :class:`odgi.graph` object.
-Individual nodes in the graph are pointed at by :class:`odgi.handle`.
+*Edges* and *nodes* are accessed through an implementation of the :class:`bdsg.handlegraph.HandleGraph` interface.
+Individual nodes in the graph are pointed at by :class:`bdsg.handlegraph.handle_t` objects.

-Paths in the graph and accessed through :class:`odgi.path_handle`, which is a series of :class:`odgi.step_handle` linked together.
-Each :class:`odgi.step_handle` is points to the node in that step, and also contains directional information regarding the nodes preceeding and following it.
+Paths exist in graphs that implement the :class:`bdsg.handlegraph.PathHandleGraph`.
+Paths are accessed through :class:`bdsg.handlegraph.path_handle_t`, which is a series of :class:`bdsg.handlegraph.step_handle_t` linked together.
+Each :class:`bdsg.handlegraph.step_handle_t` points to the node in that step, and also contains directional information regarding the nodes preceeding and following it.

 Handles are pointers to specific pieces of the graph, and it is not possible to operate on them directly, aside from comparing whether the objects are equal.
-To get information regarding the object that each handle is pointing to, it is necessary to use the corresponding `get` accessor method in :class:`odgi.graph`.
+To get information regarding the object that each handle is pointing to, it is necessary to use the corresponding `get` accessor method on the graph that issued the handle.

 Reference materials for these methods can be found at the :ref:`api`, as well as the :ref:`glossary`, which contains lists sorted by object type for :ref:`accessor`, :ref:`mutator`, and :ref:`iterator`.

 Making a Graph
 ===============
 First, we must create the graph, then make each node and keep track of their handles.
+We're going to be using the **Optimized Dynamic Graph Implementation**, :class:`bdsg.bdsg.ODGI`, which is a good all-around graph that implements :class:`bdsg.handlegraph.MutablePathDeletableHandleGraph`.

 .. code-block:: python

+        from bdsg.bdsg import ODGI
-        gr = odgi.graph()
+        gr = ODGI()
         seq = ["CGA", "TTGG", "CCGT", "C", "GT", "GATAA", "CGG", "ACA", "GCCG", "ATATAAC"] n = []
         for s in seq:
                 n.append(gr.create_handle(s))

 Now we link together these nodes using their handles.
-Note that each of these handles is directional, so in order to create the bidirectional edge between `n5` and `n8` we use ``create_edge`` twice.
+Note that each of these handles is directional, and we create each edge from the first handle to the second.
+In order to create both of the edges between `n5` and `n8` (since each can follow the other) we use ``create_edge`` twice.

 .. code-block:: python